yashguptamphasis/Servlet-and-Jsp-Project/README.md

 # Servlet-and-Jsp-Project
-Servlet and Jsp Module based code
+Servlet and Jsp Module base code
+Server used Apache tomCat
+Database used Mysql
+Jbdc for connectivity,\.